Jie-F/kessler-game-xfc-2024-team-neo/Competition Submission/README.md

 `neo_controller.cp311-win_amd64.pyd` for 3.11

-To import, use `from neo_controller import NeoController`
+To import the extension module, do `from neo_controller import NeoController`

+IMPORTANT: Make sure that neo_controller.py is not also in the directory you are importing from, otherwise you might be importing the interpreted Python script instead of the compiled extension module.
+The compiled version executes ~6 times faster than the interpreted version, and performs better in-game as a result.